Renting vs. Buying in Florida: Which is Right for You?

 Now consider your lifestyle—both your current lifestyle and the one you hope to enjoy in years to come.
 If you’re hoping to plant roots and invest in your future, buying a home may be the better option.
 But if your lifestyle preference is flexibility and freedom from the responsibilities of homeownership, you may find renting to be more aligned with your goals.

-With this approach, responsibilities of homeownership (like property taxes, homeowners insurance, and costly repairs) are no longer on your shoulders.
+With this approach, responsibilities of homeownership (like property taxes, property insurance, and essential repairs) are no longer on your shoulders.
 And with your home equity in hand, you’re free to spend it however you please, whether that means purchasing a new Florida home, discovering the rest of the Sunshine State, or funding a more comfortable retirement.
 If deciding between renting and buying is proving to be challenging, Truehold may be an alternative to enjoy the personalized home you love with the benefits of renting.

 Renting vs. Buying: What’s Right for You?